- Scour Initial Coin Offerings (ICOs)

 Even if you missed your chance to participate in an interesting ICO, you can still invest once the coin hits exchanges.
 At this time, there’s often a brief spike followed by an immediate dump as ICO investors look to cash-in on short-term gains.
 This is a prime opportunity to get coins you’re interested in for ICO-level (or even lower) prices.

 Beyond the short post-ICO period, you still have time to invest in a coin before major exchanges begin to list it.
-Cryptopia and decentralized exchanges such as IDEX are goldmines for these types of coins.
+Decentralized exchanges such as IDEX are goldmines for these types of coins.
 The same research strategies mentioned above apply to coins in this category as well.

 Search through coins with a small market cap (<$100 million) that haven’t been listed on a large exchange like Binance yet.
-You can check CoinMarketCap to see which exchanges coins are on.
 Make sure you research appropriately and find coins that you believe to have solid fundamentals.

 Once you’ve found a coin you’re confident in, purchase it, and (this is the hardest part) wait.
 It could take days, weeks, or even months for your coin to reach a respectable amount of awareness.
 If you truly believe in the fundamentals of the coin, though, this timeframe shouldn’t matter.
 Once the coin joins a major exchange, feel free to trade it accordingly.